sindresorhus/is-webp/readme.md

 ## Related

 - [file-type](https://github.com/sindresorhus/file-type) - Detect the file type of a Buffer/Uint8Array
-- [is-webp-extended](https://github.com/mooyoul/is-webp-extended) - Extended version of is-webp package which supports Animated WebP
+- [is-webp-extended](https://github.com/mooyoul/is-webp-extended) - Extended version of this package which supports checking for animated WebP

 ## License